lab-design/lab-design.github.io/_papers/NWeSP07/index.md

 key: NWeSP07
 permalink: /papers/NWeSP07/
 short_name: NWeSP '07
-title: How to Trust a Web Service Monitor Deployed in an Untrusted Environment?
+title: "How to Trust Web Services Monitor Executing in an Untrusted Environment?"
 bib: |
-  @inproceedings{hosamani2007trust,
+  @inproceedings{HosamaniNarayanappaRajan2007b,
     author={Mahantesh Hosamani and Harish Narayanappa and Hridesh Rajan}, title = {How to Trust Web Services Monitor Executing in an Untrusted Environment?}, booktitle = {3rd International Conference on Next Generation Web Services Practices},